pnachum/Functional-Asteroids/README.md

 ## Overview

-A deployed version of Asteroids can be found at philnachumasteroids.herokuapp.com.
+A deployed version of Asteroids can be found [here](http://philnachumasteroids.herokuapp.com/).
 It's a simple variant on the original arcade game.

-Click on a mode to select it, which begins the game.
-Use the left and right arrow keys to rotate the ship, the up arrow key to move, the space bar to fire, and the P key to pause.
+On the opening menu, click on a mode to select it, which begins the game.
+Use the left and right arrow keys to rotate the ship, the up arrow key to move, the space bar to fire, and the P key to pause/unpause.

 Asteroids is built using HTML canvas, which draws objects at every frame.
 The game logic is written in Javascript.